Ethiopian Zion Coptic Church: Early history under Louva Williams

-The Coptic mansion emerged out of Jamaican chapters of the Ethiopian World Federation during the late 1940s.
+The Coptic mansion emerged from Jamaican chapters of the Ethiopian World Federation during the late 1940s.
 It was founded by Lovell Williams, known as Brother Louv (pronounced 'love'), who established the key doctrines of the group.
 Brother Louv set up the first headquarters at Mountain View Avenue on the eastern side of Kingston at the foot of the Wareika Hills.
 It was one of many Rasta camps to the east of Kingston, including Count Ossie's, which had a different character from those in the west of the city.
 These were typically squatter camps, set up on 'captured' government lands.
 Brother Louv engaged in many 'reasonings' (discussions) during this time, both within the group and outside, which were often accompanied by ganja (marijuana) smoking.

 The group persevered through the 1950s and 60s, with the small, dedicated group of followers living a simple life in accordance with their doctrine.
 While it was an offshoot of the broader Rasta movement, many Coptic beliefs conflicted with 'mainstream' Rasta teaching, and neither side considered the other to be one and the same.